annagarbier/exampleCode/README.md

 ## [./nlpDraw](https://github.com/annagarbier/exampleCode/edit/master/nlpDraw)

 A lightweight prototype of a language-based drawing tool.
-This javascript interface accepts natural language text like "draw a big blue square in the top left" or "make a tiny triangle", and returns a corresponding drawing.
+This javascript interface accepts natural language text like "draw a big blue square in the top left" or "make a tiny triangle", and generates a corresponding drawing on the screen.
 This is a quick proof-of-concept for potential future work into the relationship between linguistic and visual communication.